Is quantum computing green? An estimate for an energy-efficiency quantum advantage

 In the following, we compare the energy consumption of different quantum computing architectures with a classical emulator.
 The classical numerical simulation methods considered are an evolution of the exact state~\cite{JaschkeED} and tensor network (TN) methods~\cite{Orus2014,Montangero2018,Vidal2003,Schollwoeck2011,Nguyen2021, Haner2017}.
 Tensor network methods are widely applied to a variety of quantum many-body problems and benefit from their entanglement-based wave-function compression scheme.
 For pure quantum states, TN methods offer direct access to the bipartite entanglement via singular value decomposition.
 These features allow for an efficient simulation for states with a limited amount of entanglement, e.g., for states following the area law of entanglement~\cite{Eisert2010}.
 Matrix product state (MPS) simulations for quantum circuits have convincingly demonstrated the close connection between the entanglement generated by quantum circuits and the ability to emulate the computation with an MPS in the Google quantum advantage demonstration~\cite{Arute2019,Villalonga2020,Zhou2020}.
+Beyond MPS methods obtaining the final state, tensor network methods relying on an optimized contraction scheme have been introduced and successfully applied to the question of quantum advantage~\cite{Pan2022}.